BasPieren/functional-programming/README.md

 This are some sketches I made after doing my research do see what kind of visualisation I wanted too make.

 ![Sketch Photo](images/Sketch1.jpg)
-> I wanted to make a timeline that would showcase all the books that were written during 1935 and 1950 that had something to do with the world wars.
+> My idea was to make a timeline that would showcase all the books that were written during 1935 and 1950 that had something to do with the world wars, with the second world war in particular.
 Every dot would represent a book.
 This way you can get an idea of how many books were written, for example, during the start of world war 2 in 1940.

 ## Transform data 🛠
 Here I will explain the important parts on how I transformed my data.